|Nutrition Facts (per serving)|

-Let the apples dry until they are a leathery or crispy texture, depending on your preference (this can take anywhere from 6 to 10 hours).
-If your oven is hotter in some spots than others, turn the baking sheets around occasionally so that the pieces dry evenly.
+Let the apples dry until they are a leathery or crispy texture, depending on your preference; this can take anywhere from 6 to 10 hours.
+If your oven is hotter in some spots than others, turn the baking sheets around and transfer between the racks occasionally so slices dry evenly.

 - Although you can leave the apple skin on, it will be sharp-edged and tough once dried.

 - Don't discard the peels and cores.
 They can be used to make apple scrap vinegar, apple scrap jelly, and homemade apple pectin.

 - Drying the apples on racks is key because it helps release moisture and stops them from "cooking" and becoming soft.